oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Fast User Switching creates potential security risks around session-jacking and credential breaches.
 If one user reboots or shuts down the computer while another user is logged on, the other user may lose work as applications may not automatically save documents.

-Fast User Switching Design Decisions for all agencies and implementation types.
+Fast User Switching Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---